eopXD/TCG2019/README.md

 # Theory of Computer Game 2019 Fall

-These are homework releases prepared by me.
+These are homework releases prepared for a graduation course in NTU CSIE.
 They are illustrated with good API and GUI for playing and solving the problem.
-(Written in C++11 style)
+(Written in C++11 style) You can checkout the specs and try solving them yourself.
+Have fun!

 ## Hw1: Pukoban